Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Most famous, however, is diving.
 Malta, and Gozo in particular, is home to some of the very best diving in Europe.
-One of Mario’s good friends is an accomplished diver and he has found some crazy artifacts in shipwrecks from World War II.
+A friend of a friend is an accomplished diver and he has found some crazy artifacts in shipwrecks from World War II.

 Maltese churches, known for their incredibly ornate decor, make St. Peter’s Basilica look a bit drab and bare.
 Malta is home to 365 churches — each of them so decorated that there isn’t a inch of bare space to spare!
 Even tiny villages are dwarfed by giant, sprawling churches covered in gold.

 Most famous is St. John’s Co-Cathedral in Valletta.
 This is where the Pope serves Mass when he comes to Malta.
 Gold on top of gold, endless sculptures, Caravaggio’s most famous painting, and everything is on top of ornately carved marble headstones for the knights.

 Malta is such a small island that you can even see water from the center of the island!
 I saw so many incredible views, but my favorite was the view from the Upper Barakka Gardens in Valletta, overlooking the Grand Harbor and the Three Cities.